kgmikhdad/HDGCvar/README.md

 1. **Test Statistics and p-values**:
    - The LM_stat values indicate the strength of the evidence for Granger causality from the independent variable to 'PE_index'.
    - The p-values help determine the statistical significance of these relationships.
-A low p-value (typically < 0.05) suggests that the independent variable Granger-causes the dependent variable.
+A low p-value (typically < 0.05) suggests that the independent variable Granger causes the dependent variable.

 2. **Asymptotic and FS_cor**:
    - Both tests provide similar insights, but the FS_cor version includes a small-sample correction, which can be more reliable in smaller datasets.